The Prophecy

-The Prophecy is a 1995 American fantasy thriller film starring Christopher Walken, Elias Koteas, Virginia Madsen, Eric Stoltz, and Viggo Mortensen.
-It was written and directed by Gregory Widen in his feature directorial debut, and is the first motion picture of The Prophecy series.
+The Prophecy is a 1995 American fantasy thriller horror film starring Christopher Walken, Elias Koteas, Virginia Madsen, Eric Stoltz, and Viggo Mortensen.
+It was written and directed by Gregory Widen in his feature directorial debut, and is the first film of The Prophecy series.
+The film tells the story of the Archangel Gabriel (Walken) and his search for an evil soul on Earth, and a police detective (Koteas) who unknowingly becomes caught in the middle of an angelic civil war.
 It was followed by four sequels.
-The film tells the story of the Archangel Gabriel (Walken) and his search for an evil soul on Earth, and a police detective (Koteas) who unknowingly becomes caught in the middle of an angelic civil war.

 Plot

 Thomas Dagget, a Catholic seminary student, loses his faith when he sees visions of a war between angels.
 Years later, Thomas is a detective with the Los Angeles Police Department.
-Two angels fall to Earth: Simon briefly enters Thomas' home and warns him of coming events, while Uziel, a lieutenant of the Archangel Gabriel, is killed in an altercation with Simon.
-Investigating the disturbance, Thomas finds in Simon's apartment the obituary of recently deceased Korean War veteran Colonel Arnold Hawthorne, and a thesis about angels which Thomas himself wrote in seminary.
+Two angels fall to Earth.
+Simon briefly enters Thomas' home and warns him of coming events, while Uziel, a lieutenant of the Archangel Gabriel, is killed in an altercation with Simon.
+Investigating the disturbance, Thomas finds in Simon's apartment the obituary of recently deceased Korean War veteran Colonel Arnold Hawthorne (who was being investigated for war crimes) and a thesis about angels which Thomas himself wrote in seminary.
 Meanwhile, in Chimney Rock, Arizona, Simon finds Hawthorne awaiting burial and sucks his soul out of his body.

 The medical examiner informs Thomas that Uziel's body has no eyes, hermaphroditism, and the blood chemistry of an aborted fetus.
 His personal effects include an ancient Bible, with an expanded Book of Revelation that describes a second war in Heaven and prophecy that a "dark soul" will be found on Earth and used as a weapon.

 Gabriel arrives on Earth.
 Needing a human helper, Gabriel catches a disappointed Jerry, a suicide, in the moment of his death.
 Jerry retrieves Uziel's belongings from the police station while Gabriel destroys Uziel's body in the morgue.
 Finding Hawthorne's obituary, Gabriel and Jerry head for Chimney Rock.
 Before Gabriel arrives, at the local reservation school Simon hides Hawthorne's soul in a little Native American girl, Mary, who immediately falls ill and is cared for by her teacher, Katherine.

 After finding the burnt remains of what was once Uziel's body in the morgue, Thomas hurries to Chimney Rock.
 When Gabriel realizes Hawthorne's soul is missing, he confronts Simon.
 Hawthorne's soul will tip the balance to whichever side possesses it, and a win for the rebellious angels would make Heaven like Hell with Earth in its thrall.
 Gabriel tortures Simon, but he refuses to reveal its location, so Gabriel kills him.
 Mary shows signs of possession by Hawthorne, recounting an incident from Hawthorne's harrowing war experiences in first-person perspective.
 Meanwhile, Thomas examines Simon's remains and questions Katherine.
 In Hawthorne's home, he finds evidence of war crimes.
 Thomas visits a church to reflect in and is shaken by a verbal confrontation with Gabriel.